 The Bank for International Settlements (BIS) was established in Basel on 17 May 1930.
-It currently has 60 member central banks.
+It currently has 63 member central banks and monetary authorities.
 The BIS fosters monetary and financial cooperation between central banks and other institutions.
 It is a research centre and a major discussion platform for authorities responsible for promoting financial stability.
 The BIS also provides central banks with services related to the management of foreign reserves and is a renowned institution for economic research and analysis.

 The BIS governors meet regularly to discuss current global economic and financial developments and issues relating to monetary and financial stability, financial market supervision and central bank governance.
 In addition, the BIS arranges regular and ad hoc meetings and informal discussions of other senior central bank officials.